International adoption of South Korean children: Adoptees in Sweden

 A 2002 article in the Embassy of Sweden, Seoul, said that due to the Swedish welfare state of the 1960s more Swedish families started adopting Korean children.
 The article said that the Swedish welfare system allowed for unwed Swedish mothers to better support themselves and not feel the need to give up their children for adoption.
 The article said that, as a consequence, there were fewer Swedish orphans in Sweden for domestic adoptions, so Swedish families who wanted to adopt children had to adopt from other countries.
 The article said that the reason for Korean adoptions, specifically, was that some Swedish families had already adopted Koreans in the 1950s, so later families continued this trend.

 Psychological effects

-Perception of who the adoptees' "real" parents are

-In a 2016 study of 16 Korean American transnational adult adoptees, some of the Korean adoptees viewed their adoptive parents as their "real" parents and some viewed their biological parents as their "real" parents.

 Pronunciation of Korean

 A 2017 article in BBC News said that an article published in Royal Society Open Science said that Dutch-speaking Korean adoptees who were retrained in the Korean language were able to pronounce Korean better than expectations.
 Korean adoptees who were about 30 years old and who were adopted as babies to Dutch-speaking families were used in the study.
 The Korean adoptees were compared to a group of adults who had not been exposed to Korean as children.
 Following a short training course, the Korean adoptees were asked to pronounce Korean consonants for the study.
 The Korean adoptees did better than expectations after training.